Tessmore/UMLS_suggestions/README.md

 | /search | POST      |  Search for suggestions based on given `query` parameter.
 Returns a list of possible outcomes  |
 | /install | GET      |  Create the index and mapping for elasticsearch  |

-## Dependencies

-This is a small nodeJS and elasticsearch project.
-Make sure you `npm install` to get the correct modules:

-* elasticsearch
-* ejs
-* express
-* request-json

 ## Info